Climate Change

 Share

-Negotiators traditionally went into overtime at the United Nations Climate Change Conference COP29 and churned out the Baku Climate Unity Pact.
+Negotiators traditionally went into overtime at the United Nations Climate Change Conference COP29 – and churned out the Baku Climate Unity Pact.
 It includes the New Collective Quantified Goal (NCQG) for Climate Finance.
-It will also be known as the Baku Climate Finance goal.
+It will also be known as the Baku Climate Finance Goal.

 The talks were expectedly tense.
 At one point, representatives of island states and other countries imperiled by climate change left the table.
-Eventually, the most vulnerable group accepted a pledge to get at least USD 300 billion a year in financial assistance from 2035.
+Eventually, the most vulnerable group accepted a pledge to get at least USD 300 billion a year in financial assistance until 2035.
 It is USD 50 billion more than in the draft.

 Developed countries only recently delivered on the commitment to provide USD 100 billion per year.
 But the vulnerable part of the world actually needs more than USD 1 trillion every year.

 While rich countries are racing to decarbonize by mid-century or earlier, others are in thirst, some literally, for the basics.
 They face devastating heat, drought, wildfires and flooding.
-Rising sea levels may soon wipe out inhabited islands and alter the world’s coastlines.
+Rising sea levels may soon wipe out countless inhabited islands and alter the world’s coastlines.
 Jeopardized regions also require funding for renewables, mechanisms to protect lives, livelihoods and nature and to adapt agriculture and infrastructure.

 Biden sees climate finance as tool to sell US products